mhahsler/seriation/README.md

   (t-SNE)
 - **UMAP** - Order of the 1D embedding produced by uniform manifold approximation and projection
+- **VAE** - Order if the 1D embedding produced by a variational autoencoder.
 - **VAT** - Order of the visual assessment of clustering tendency ordering